idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/crystal_plasticity/ComputeMultipleCrystalPlasticityStress.md

 The calculation of the flow direction Schmid tensor, the dyadic product of the slip direction and slip plane normal unit vectors, $\boldsymbol{s}_{i,o}^{\alpha} \otimes \boldsymbol{m}_{i,o}^{\alpha}$, is straight forward for the case of cubic crystals, including Face Centered Cubic (FCC) and Body Centered Cubic (BCC) crystals.
 The 3-index Miller indices commonly used to describe the slip direction and slip plane normals are first normalized individually normalized and then directly used in the dyadic product.

-#### Conversion of Miller-Bravis Indices for HCP to Cartesian System
+#### Conversion of Miller-Bravais Indices for HCP to Cartesian System

-Hexagonal Close Packed (HCP) crystals are often described with the 4-index Miller Bravis system:
+Hexagonal Close Packed (HCP) crystals are often described with the 4-index Miller-Bravais system:
 \begin{equation}
-  \label{eqn:millerBravisHCPIndices}
+  \label{eqn:millerBravaisHCPIndices}
   (HKIL) [UVTW]
 \end{equation}
 To compute the Schmid tensor from these slip direction and slip plane normals, the indices must first be transformed to the Cartesian coordinate system.
 Within the associated `ComputeMultipleCrystalPlasticityStress` implementation, this conversion uses the assumption that the a$_1$-axis, or the H index, align with the x-axis in the basal plane of the HCP crystal lattice, see [xtalpl_hcp_basalplane_notation].
 The c-axis, the L index, is assumed to be paralled to the z-axis of the Cartesian system.

 !media tensor_mechanics/crystal_plasticity/HCP_basal_plane_diagram.png
     id=xtalpl_hcp_basalplane_notation
-    caption=The convention used to transform the 4-index Miller-Bravis indices to the 3-index Cartesian system aligns the x-axis with the a$_1$-axis in the basal plane in this implementation. style=display:block;margin-left:auto;margin-right:auto;width:40%
+    caption=The convention used to transform the 4-index Miller-Bravais indices to the 3-index Cartesian system aligns the x-axis with the a$_1$-axis in the basal plane in this implementation. style=display:block;margin-left:auto;margin-right:auto;width:40%

 The slip plane directions are transformed to the Cartesian system with the matrix equation